axonotes/axogen/website/docs/04-target-types.md

 });
 ```

-All factory functions follow the same pattern - they take a config object and
+All factory functions work the same way - give them a config object, get back a
-return a target definition.
+target definition.

 ## JSON Family